5 Things You Wish You Knew Before Hiring a Web DeveloperAugust 15, 2017 January 27, 2019 /

 In one sense, quality is in the eyes of the beholder.
 If you feel like a website has a nice look, simple navigation, and an overall professional “feel,” that might be enough.

 But there’s more to quality than how a website looks and feels.

 - Performance across devices – is the experience consistent on a desktop computer and a smartphone?

 - Underlying code – is it clean and efficient or messy and full of scripts?

 - Search engine optimization – does the CMS accommodate basic on-page SEO best practices?

 You might not be an expert on these things, and you don’t have to be.
 But the designer you choose should know all about them and be able to explain why their websites excel on every quality-related front.
+The more they know, the fewer mistakes they will make when you hire them.
 Ask them!

 Ok.
 There’s a number 6, too.
 We’re not quite done.